aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 plt.style.use('../styles/mainstyle.use')
 ```

-In the previous chapter we have discussed how to discretized two examples of partial differential equations: the one dimensional first order wave equation and the heat equation.
+In the previous chapter we have discussed how to discretize two examples of partial differential equations: the one dimensional first order wave equation and the heat equation.

 For the heat equation, the stability criteria requires a strong restriction on the time step and implicit methods offer a significant reduction in computational cost compared to explicit methods.
-Their implementation is a bit more complicated in the sense that they require the inversion of a matrix system.
+Their implementation is a bit more complicated in the sense that they require the inversion of a matrix.
 When the size of the matrix is not too large, one can rely on efficient direct solvers.
 However, for very large systems, these become less useful in terms of computational time and they also have very large memory requirements.
 This is especially true when solving multi-dimensional problems.
 Consider for example the Poisson equation in three dimensions:

 $$
     \nabla^2 p(x,y,z)= \frac{\partial^2 p(x,y,z)}{\partial x^2} + \frac{\partial^2 p(x,y,z)}{\partial y^2} + \frac{\partial^2 p(x,y,z)}{\partial z^2} = b(x,y,z)
 $$

 where $p$ is the unknown function and $b$ is the right-hand side.
 To solve this equation using finite differences we need to introduce a three-dimensional grid.
 If the right-hand side term has sharp gradients, the number of grid points in each direction must be high in order to obtain an accurate solution.
 Say we need 1000 points in each direction.
-That translate into a grid containing $1000\times 1000\times 1000$ grid points.
+That translates into a grid containing $1000\times 1000\times 1000$ grid points.
 We thus have $10^9$ (one billion) unknowns $p(x_i, y_k, z_l)$ in our problem.
 If we work in double precision, storing the solution requires approximatively 8 Gb of memory.
 On current desktop or laptop computers, this represents a significant amount of memory but it's not extravagant.
 If we now turn our  attention to the discretized matrix, this is a different story.
-As we have $10^9$ unknowns, the discretized laplace operator in matrix form contains $10^9$ lines and $10^9$ columns for a total of $10^{18}$ entries !
+As we have $10^9$ unknowns, the discretized Laplace operator in matrix form contains $10^9$ lines and $10^9$ columns for a total of $10^{18}$ entries !
 Allocating the memory to hold such a matrix is therefore out of sight for even for the largest supercomputer available today (for a current list of the largest computers in the world see [Top500.org][51]).
-Fortunately, the matrix for the laplacian operator is *sparse* (see notebook 03_02_HigherOrderDerivative_and_Functions).
+Fortunately, the matrix for the Laplace operator is *sparse* (see notebook 03_02_HigherOrderDerivative_and_Functions).
 If we store only the non-zero elements of the matrix, the memory needed is drastically reduced.
 Even though direct solvers may take advantage of this, they are still pushed to their limits.

-In the next section, we explain in more detail how to discretize partial differential equations in more than one dimension and introduce one of the simplest iterative solver - the Jacobi iteration method - to obtain the solution of the Poisson equation.
+In the next section, we explain in more detail how to discretize partial differential equations in more than one dimension and introduce some of the simplest iterative solvers - the Jacobi iteration method and Gauss-Seidel methods - to obtain the solution of the Poisson equation.

 [51]: <https://www.top500.org/lists/top500/> "Top"